Varanasi: Geography

-Varanasi is located at an elevation of 80.71 m in the centre of the Ganges valley of North India, in the Eastern part of the state of Uttar Pradesh, along the left crescent-shaped bank of the Ganges, averaging between 50 ft and 70 ft above the river.
+Varanasi is located at an elevation of 80.71 m in the centre of the Ganges valley of North India, in the eastern part of the state of Uttar Pradesh.
+It lies along the left, crescent-shaped bank of the Ganges, averaging between 50 ft and 70 ft above the river.
 The city is the headquarters of Varanasi district.
 By road, Varanasi is located 797 km south-east of New Delhi, 320 km south-east of Lucknow, 121 km east of Prayagraj, 63 km south of Jaunpur and 51 km north-east of Mirzapur.
 The "Varanasi Urban Agglomeration" – an agglomeration of seven urban sub-units – covers an area of 112 km2.

 Neighbourhoods of the city include Adampur, Anandbagh, Bachchhaon, Bangali Tola, Bhelpura, Bulanala, Chaitganj, Chaukaghat, Chowk, Dhupchandi, Dumraon, Gandhinagar, Gautam Nagar, Giri Nagar, Gopal Vihar, Guru Nanak Nagar, Jaitpura, Kail Garh, Khanna, Kotwali, Lanka Manduadih, Luxa, Maheshpur, Mahmoorganj, Maulvibagh, Nagwar, Naipokhari, Shivala, Siddhagiribagh, and Sigra.

-Located in the Indo-Gangetic Plains of North India, the land is very fertile because low-level floods in the Ganges continually replenish the soil.
-Varanasi is situated between the Ganges confluences with two rivers: the Varuna and the Assi stream.
-The distance between the two confluences is around 4 km, and serves as a sacred journeying route for Hindus, which culminates with a visit to a Sakshi Vinayak Temple.
+Located in the Indo-Gangetic Plains of North India, the land is very fertile because low-level floods from the Ganges continually replenish the soil.
+Varanasi is situated between the Ganges' confluences with two rivers: the Varuna and the Assi stream.
+The distance between the two confluences is around 4 km, which serves as a sacred pilgrimage route for Hindus, which culminates at the Sakshi Vinayak Temple.

 Climate

 Varanasi experiences a humid subtropical climate (Köppen climate classification Cwa) with large variations between summer and winter temperatures.
 The dry summer starts in April and lasts until June, followed by the monsoon season from July to October.
-The temperature ranges between 22 and 46 C in the summers.
-Winters in Varanasi see very large diurnal variations, with warm days and downright cold nights.
-Cold waves from the Himalayan region cause temperatures to dip across the city in the winter from December to February and temperatures below 5 C are not uncommon.
+Summer temperatures range between 22 and 46 C. Winters in Varanasi see very large diurnal variations, with warm days and cold nights.
+Cold waves from the Himalayan region cause temperatures to drop across the city from December to February, and temperatures below 5 C are not uncommon.
 The average annual rainfall is 1110 mm.
-Fog is common in the winters, while hot dry winds, called loo, blow in the summers.
+Fog is common in the winter, while hot, dry winds called loo, blow in the summers.
 In recent years, the water level of the Ganges has decreased significantly; upstream dams, unregulated water extraction, and dwindling glacial sources due to global warming may be to blame.

 Varanasi has been ranked 9th best "National Clean Air City" (under Category 1 >10L Population cities) in India.